This Data Processing Agreement is between

 2. The Extent of the Data Processing

-2.1 uQualio offers a subscription service to a video eLearning platform (the “Service”) for companies and other international organisations (“Subscribers”).
+2.1 uQualio offers a subscription service to a video eLearning platform (the “Service”) for companies and other international organizations (“Subscribers”).
 Once a Subscriber has subscribed to the Service, the employees of the Subscribers customers (the “Users”) have access to the Service available using an API.
 The Service is thus made available by the Subscriber to the Users.

-2.2 uQualio is a sub data processor regarding any personal data, cf. Appendix A, the Users uploads to the Service when creating a personal account, the Subscriber is a Data Processor and the Subscribers customer is Data Controller.
+2.2 uQualio is a sub-data processor regarding any personal data, cf. Appendix A, the Users uploads to the Service when creating a personal account, the Subscriber is a Data Processor and the Subscribers customer is Data Controller.

 2.3 In case the Service is made available to the Subscribers employees or other direct users of the Subscriber (oppose to section 2.1 above where the users are the employees of the Subscribers customers) (the “Users”), uQualio is a Data Processor and the Subscriber is a Data Controller.
 The terms of this Data Processing Agreement apply equally in the case.

 2.5 The data processing covers the categories of data subjects (hereinafter the ”Data Subjects”) and types of personal data (hereinafter the ”Personal Data”) listed in Appendix A.

 3.1 uQualio is only permitted to process personal data on documented instructions from the Data Processor unless the processing is required under EU or Member State law to which uQualio is subject; in this case, uQualio shall inform the Data Processor of this legal requirement prior to processing unless that law prohibits such information on important grounds of public interest, cf. Article 28 (3)(a).

 3.2 Furthermore, uQualio is required to: